wiwik-instiki/EndekGAN-T2I/README.md

 - weighted sampling; and
 - latent-noise generation.

-Therefore, the three seeds represent **complete seed-specific experimental repetitions**, not repeated initialization on one fixed data split.
+Therefore, the reported runs are **complete seed-specific experimental repetitions**, not repeated model initialization under one fixed data split.

 ## Image preprocessing